Patente di guida

 Transfer your overseas driver licence

-Go to an MVR office with your current overseas driver licence in English or if it’s not in English, you must also provide one of the following: – international driving permit – official translation of the overseas licence into English by an authorised translator – original letter from the licensing authority in the country of origin – if not in English, you must also provide this with an official translation by an authorised translator.
+– original letter from the licensing authority in the country of origin – if not in English, you must also provide this with an official translation by an authorised translator.

 If you are moving to Queensland and want to convert your foreign licence you will need a recognised English translation.
-You can use one that has been done by TradTrans as it will be translated by a NAATI certified translator.
+You can use one that has been done by TradTrans as it will be translated by a NAATI certified (approved) translator.

 I can confirm that we do accept digital stamps as proof of accredited translation … We started accepting NAATI digital stamps shortly after they were introduced and updated our internal systems and processes to reflect this.